 Which is Greener— Wood or Steel Buildings?

-When considering wood versus steel buildings, it is important not to overlook the environmental implications of the two systems.
+When considering wood vs. steel buildings, it is important not to overlook the environmental implications of the two systems.
 Which substance leaves a smaller environmental footprint?
 Let’s explore which is a more eco-friendly building material.

 However, even the fastest growing softwood tree species need 30-40 years to mature.
 Stronger hardwood trees take even longer to reach maturity.
 For example, a Douglas fir requires 100 years or more to reach only 18” in diameter.
 The Longleaf Pine needs 100-150 years to grow to full maturity.